michaeljsteel/NumBAT/docs/source/theory.rst

 For propagation in a given mode :math:`\vec e_n` or :math:`\vec U_n`, the optical (:math:`o`)
-and elastic (:math:`a`) energy fluxes in Watts and linear energy densities in (J/m) are given by the following expressions
+and elastic (:math:`a` for *acoustic*) energy fluxes in Watts, and linear energy densities in (J/m), are given by the following expressions

 .. math::